Fullaxx/openvpn/README.md

 ## Required Volume Mount
 This image requires 1 volume mount, a directory of profiles mounted on /profiles inside the container.
-If you want openvpn to use a specific profile, use -e CONFIGFILE=myprofile.ovpn and that config file will be located under /profiles and passed to openvpn.
+If you want OpenVPN to use a specific profile, use -e CONFIGFILE=myprofile.ovpn and that config file will be located under /profiles and passed to OpenVPN.
 When that connection gets closed, the container will exit.
 If you do not specify a config file the image will use the roundrobin.py script to cycle through all profiles indefinitely.
 ```
 -v /srv/docker/openvpn/profiles/:/profiles:ro
 ```